-Meredith bought Time Inc. with the Koch brothers' help
+Meredith is buying Time Inc. with the Koch brothers' help

 Time magazine is about to have new owners -- including the billionaire Koch brothers.

-Media giant Meredith (MDP)announced Sunday that it has agreed to buy the 95-year-old magazine's publisher, Time Inc., for $2.8 billion.
+Media company Meredith (MDP)announced Sunday that it has agreed to buy the 95-year-old magazine's publisher, Time Inc., for $2.8 billion.

-Acquiring the legendary magazine company gives Meredith control of dozens of other big titles such as People, Sports Illustrated, Fortune and Entertainment Weekly.
+Acquiring the legendary magazine business gives Meredith control of dozens of other big titles such as People, Sports Illustrated, Fortune and Entertainment Weekly.
 Meredith already publishes several top magazines, including Parents, Shape and Better Homes & Gardens.

 The two media companies are worth roughly the same on the stock market.
 To finance the deal, Iowa-based Meredith is taking on some serious debt, borrowing about $3.6 billion from an assortment of lenders.